Friday, May 24, 2019

 Mark about drove me to say bad words this morning as he arranged a "conference call" to a person he didn't even know at the A&M admissions office.
 Without some sort of agenda for the call, it was an exercise in futility.
 I get that he wants to help expedite a process, but seriously.

-Gray has had a rough week and I want him to have time to process what is going on in his personal life and get his wits about him so he can be an active participant in moving forward to a university.
-We need to sit down and make a plan.
+I think that we have to go about this the right way.
+And I would much rather coach Grayson on what questions to ask rather than just take over.
+Plus, if you're going to include me, which he did, maybe get my input?
+Gray has had a rough week and I want him to have time to process what is going on in his personal life and get his wits about him so he can move forward.
+We need to sit down and help him make a plan, not take over!.

 Monday, May 13, 2019